 "I think we've got those in source control"

-Deploy directly from source control or backups, with the SQL DBA Bundle.
+Deploy directly from source control or backups, with SQL Compare.

 In a similar fashion, up went notes for database mail, collation settings, service broker, maintenance plan checks, and more, until the board look liked a healthy tree decked in fluorescent colors.